 How do we see things?

 The pupil is a hole in the center of the iris, the colored part of the eye.
 Through this hole, the light travels to the back of the eye.
-The light then is coded into a nerve signal that travels to the brain.
+The light is then coded into a nerve signal that travels to the brain.
 Your brain decodes the message and interprets it.

 The iris regulates how much light gets into the eye.
 Pupils are smaller in bright light and larger in low light.
 Your pupils also expand when you are nervous (if you see a bear) and when your brain is working on a very hard math problem (the harder the problem, the bigger the pupil).